-The following video on living with borderline personality dysfunction explains the fear and depression that a young man suffering with a bpd diagnosis experiecd.
+The video in this link explains the fear and depression that a young man suffering with a bpd diagnosis experiecd.
 Alas, help came too late for this likable young man who last year took his life.
 Thank you so much to his friend who forwarded the video link to me in a Comment in response to one of my earlier posts on bpd.
 The nine-minute video is well worth watching to the end.

-My professional colleague H.O. herself suffers wtith a borderline personality disorder and therefore has both a professional and personal understanding of bpd diagnosis.
+My professional colleague H.O. suffers wtith a borderline personality disorder.
+H.O. therefore has both a professional and personal understanding of bpd diagnosis.
 She has written to me recently about bpd diagnosis.
 I am pleased that H.O. has given me permission to share her clarifying perspective with my readers, especially since my clinical specialty has been how to fix a marriage more than personality disorders.

 The question of the diagnostic label for people with what we usually call bpd is very complex.
 For a long time there have been controversies about dropping the term “borderline” as misleading and stigmatizing.